wjq990112/soliduse/docs/guide/get-started.md

 }
 ```

-Using the `useClickOutside` function will register a click event listener on `window`, which will judge the target of the click event internally.
-If the target of the click event is `ref`, the callback will not be triggered, otherwise, it will be triggered.
+Using the `useClickOutside` function will register a click event listener on `window`, which will check the target of the click event internally.
+If the target of the click event is `ref`, the callback will not be fired, otherwise, it will be fired.

 <iframe src="https://stackblitz.com/edit/useclickoutside?embed=1&file=src/App.tsx&hideExplorer=1&hideNavigation=1" width="100%" height="400rem" style="border: none; border-radius: 8px;" />